Skip to content

 Prerequisites: Understanding of Kubernetes API versioning

-• Diagnose a failed kubectl apply caused by a removed API and fix it in under 2 minutes
+• Diagnose a failed kubectl apply caused by a removed API and select the current API version with kubectl explain and kubectl api-resources.

 StageMeaningStability